Sign the Petition

 Click here to download two Lyme Stats posters for free educational use.
 (Not for publication.)
 (24"x36", PDF)

 Click on the thumbnail to download the individual PDF.

-Ask President Obama and Congress to Legalize Lyme disease.
+Ask President Trump and Congress to Legalize Lyme disease.
 This petition urgently requests legislation, funding, and re-education of physicians and the public regarding Lyme, the nation's fastest growing infectious bacterial disease.
 Sign and share: WHITE HOUSE PETITION

 Ignorance = Death.
 Download the poster.
 (11"x17", PDF)

 Lyme disease is caused by a spiral shaped bacteria (spirochete) called Borrelia.
 There are 100 different strains of Borrelia in the USA and 300 worldwide.
 In the USA, Lyme disease is twice as common as Breast Cancer and six times as common as AIDS.

 40 years after the discovery of Lyme disease, the CDC continues to promote out-of-date and outmoded Lyme treatment guidelines by the Infectious Disease Society of America (IDSA), despite an IOM certified, up-to-date alternative available from International Lyme and Associated Diseases Society (ILADS).
 Promoting the IDSA guidelines puts patients at serious risk.